top of page

 HOW DOES IT FEEL?

 As the chamber is being pressurised, air presses on your eardrums and pushes them inwards.
 This pressure feels like the pressure that you feel in your ears when you are flying in an aeroplane.
 Most people automatically and easily adjust to these pressure changes, while reporting no adverse effects.
 In the case of HBOT, we would encourage you to signal your attendant immediately if you have discomfort in your ears or sinuses.
 Don’t wait until it really hurts.
 The attendant will stop pressurising and decrease the pressure until you are comfortable and able to equalise the pressure.
-When you’re comfortable the attendant will resume pressurising.
-Here are some techniques in helping to equalise your ears:
+When you’re comfortable, the attendant will resume pressurising.
+Here are some techniques to help equalise your ears:

-Try to swallow or yawn.
+• Try to swallow or yawn.
 Turn your head to one side and swallow, then turn to the other side and swallow.
 Repeat if necessary.

-Pinch your nose closed, close your mouth, and lift the front-tip of your tongue towards the roof of your mouth.
+• Pinch your nose closed, close your mouth, and lift the front tip of your tongue towards the roof of your mouth.
 Attempt to blow through your pinched nose (short and sharp) but not too forcefully.
 This directs air from your throat into your ears and sinus air passages.

-A third method combines these techniques: try swallowing and wiggling your jaw while blowing gently against your pinched nose.
+• A third method combines these techniques: try swallowing and wiggling your jaw while blowing gently against your pinched nose.

 WHAT IS MY ROLE AND RESPONSIBILITY TO ENSURE SAFETY?

-This is for your safety and once again it is your responsibility to let us know each time you go in if there are any changes in your health.
+This is for your safety, and once again, it is your responsibility to let us know each time you go in if there are any changes in your health.

 WHAT ARE THE RISKS, CONTRAINDICATIONS, AND AREAS OF CONCERN?